-The ROA can be split into two distinct components: the profit margin (PM) (i.e., the ratio of net income to sales), which measures the overall profitability; and asset turnover (AT) (i.e., the ratio of sales to average assets), which gauges efficiency (Wong et al., 2017).
+ROA can be divided into two distinct components.
+The first is the profit margin (PM), the ratio of net income to sales, which measures the company’s overall profitability.
+The second is asset turnover (AT), the ratio of sales to average assets, which gauges efficiency.

-According to Wong et al. (2017), “the profit component reflects the amount of profit from each dollar of sales, and the productivity component reflects the effectiveness in generating sales from assets” (p.
-92).
-Profitability is captured by a ratio called the profit margin (PM), which can be calculated as net income divided by sales.
-This ratio tells us how much net income the business has generated, based on the sales it has made.
-Thus, PM shows how much out of each sales dollar remains within the firm, i.e., how profitable the firm is after all the costs are accounted for, or how much profit is left to the business based on each dollar in sales they generate.
-Management prefer profitability to be as high as possible.
+According to Wong et al. (2017, p.
+92), “the profit component reflects the amount of profit from each dollar of sales, and the productivity component reflects the effectiveness in generating sales from assets.”
+Profitability, captured by PM, shows how much net income the business has generated based on the sales it has made.
+Thus, PM shows how much out of each dollar of sales remains within the firm, which is how profitable the firm is after all its costs are accounted for (in other words, how much profit is left to the business for each dollar in sales it has generated).
+Management prefers profitability to be as high as possible.

-The other aspect of ROA is productivity, which is often called the asset turnover ratio (AT).
-To calculate AT we take the sales of the business and, again, divide it by the average assets.
-This will tell us how efficiently the business used the assets to generate sales.
-Management would like to run the business as efficiently as possible, by generating the most sales with the smallest amount of assets.
-This disaggregation goes above and beyond providing basic information.
-I.e., that the ROA has simply increased or decreased over the course of a year.
-It allows one to examine the catalyst for such change (e.g., the company is less profitable in one area) (Wong et al., 2017).
+The other aspect of ROA is productivity, often called AT.
+The calculation for AT takes the sales of the business and divides it by the average assets.
+This shows how efficiently the business has used its assets to generate sales.
+Management prefers to run a business as efficiently as possible, generating the most sales with the smallest amount of assets.
+This disaggregation does more than provide basic information about how the ROA has increased or decreased over the course of a year—it makes it possible to determine the catalyst for that change, such as the company being less profitable in a particular area (Wong et al., 2017).

-Return on Asset Analysis
+Analysis of Return on Assets